First Turkic Khaganate: Eastern Turkic Khaganate

-Before mid-October 627, heavy snows on the Mongolian-Manchurian grassland covered the ground to a depth of several feet, preventing the nomads' livestock from grazing and causing a massive die-off among the animals.
+Before mid-October 627, heavy snows on the Mongolian–Manchurian grassland covered the ground to a depth of several feet, preventing the nomads' livestock from grazing and causing a massive die-off among the animals.
 According to the New Book of Tang, in 628, Taizong mentioned that "There has been a frost in midsummer.
 The sun had risen from same place for five days.
 The moon had had the same light level for three days.
 The field was filled with red atmosphere (dust storm)."

 Illig Qaghan was brought down by a revolt of his Tiele vassal tribes (626–630), allied with Emperor Taizong of Tang.
 This tribal alliance figures in Chinese records as the Huihe (Uyghur).

 On March 27, 630, a Tang army under the command of Li Jing defeated the Eastern Turkic Khaganate under the command of Illig Qaghan at the Battle of Yinshan (陰山之戰 / 阴山之战).
 Illig Qaghan fled to Ishbara Shad, but on May 2, 630 Zhang Baoxiang's army advanced to Ishbara Shad's headquarters.
 Illig Qaghan was taken prisoner and sent to Chang'an.
-The Eastern Turkic Khaganate collapsed and was incorporated into the Jimi system of Tang.
+The Eastern Turkic Khaganate collapsed and was incorporated into the Jimi system of the Tang.
 Emperor Taizong said, "It's enough for me to compensate my dishonor at Wei River."